Memory Stick: Memory Stick

-Introduced in July 1998.
-The original Memory Stick is approximately the size and thickness of a stick of chewing gum.
+Introduced in July 1998, the original Memory Stick is approximately the size and thickness of a stick of chewing gum.
 It was available in capacities from 4 MB to 128 MB (1 MB = one million bytes).
 It was available both with and without MagicGate support.
-The MagicGate-capable memory sticks were white-colored, while the standard version was purple.
+The MagicGate-capable memory sticks were white, while the standard version was purple.
 The original Memory Stick is no longer manufactured.